 After installing the graphics card driver in the operating system, go to the AMD Catalyst Control Center.
-Browse to Performance\AMD CrossFireXTM and ensure the Enable AMD CrossFireX check box is selected.
-If your system have more than two CrossFire cards, select the GPU combination you want to use and click Apply.
+Browse to Performance\AMD Cross-FireX^{} and ensure the Enable AMD CrossFireX check box is selected.
+Select the GPU combination you want to use and click Apply.
 (Available combination options are dependent on the number of graphics cards.)